About the Inuit Art Society

 Governance

-The IAS is governed by a board of 9 members, and you are encouraged to get to know them.
+The IAS is governed by a nine member board, and you are encouraged to get to know them.
 Mirroring the society’s membership, which is largely concentrated in the Midwest, the majority of our board members live in Illinois, Indiana, Michigan, and Minnesota.
-However, we also have board members from Colorado, New York, and North Carolina, showing that there are no geographic limits when it comes to the celebration of Inuit art.
+However, we also have board members from New York, and North Carolina, showing that there are no geographic limits when it comes to the celebration of Inuit art.

 Each is passionately committed to their collection and many of our board members have volunteered to share the story behind how they became interested in the arts of the Arctic.